yash-pouranik/kiroo/DEMO.md

-# Kiroo Demo Guide (Judge Playbook)
+# Kiroo Demo Guide (Developer Walkthrough)

-Use this as your exact demo script for judges.
+Use this as a practical end-to-end walkthrough for developers.

 ## Quick setup